 The official name of the Latin American Continental Assembly is 'Asamblea Continental Latinoamericana' (ACLA).
 Its members comprise numerous churches and non-government organisations:

-- Chile: Evangelical Development Service (SEPADE), 'Diego de Medellín' Ecumenical Centre (CEDM), Service Peace and Justice (SERPAJ), Methodist Church of Chile (IMECH), Conspirando Women's Collective, Theological Evangelical Community of Chile (CTE)
+- Chile: Methodist Church of Chile (IMECH), Conspirando Women's Collective, Comunidad Teológica Evangélica de Chile (CTE)

-- Costa Rica: Ecumenical Research Department (DEI), Latin American Biblical University (UBL)
+- Costa Rica: Ecumenical Research Institute (DEI), Biblical University of Latin America (UBL)

-- Peru: Audiovisuals of Peru (ADEP), Literacy and literature in Peru (ALFALIT), Ecumenical Centre for Promotion and Social Action (CEDEPAS), Emaus Spirtuality Centre (EMAÚS), Southern Andean Institute for Research and Action in Solidarity (ISAIAS)
+- Peru: Audiovisual Media of Peru (ADEP), Literacy and Literature in Peru (ALFALIT), Ecumenical Centre for Social Promotion and Action (CEDEPAS), Centre for Spirituality (EMAÚS), Surandino Institute for Research and Community (ISAIAS), Faculty of Theology and Religion (AETE), Institute for the Study of Andean Cultures (IDECA)

 - Consejo Latinoamericano de Iglesias – Latin American Council of Churches (CLAI/LACC), headquartered in Ecuador